Cyber Attacks – Avoiding The WannaCry Ransomware

 Ransomware is a type of malware which is a broad term that refers to a variety of malicious programs.
 Several of the most common types of malware include adware, bots, bugs, rootkits, spyware, Trojan horses, viruses, and worms.
 There are well over 50 different file extensions that can be used to distribute malware so a simple warning to avoid specific extensions is difficult if not impossible given that many are the extensions for commonly used programs.
 Rather than keeping your eyes out for specific extensions people are advised to think before they act.
-Cybercriminals are notorious for including malicious attachments and links in emails that appear to come from friends, reputable organizations, or other trusted sources however the content of the email is usually very limited if not absent and generic in it’s context.
+Cybercriminals are notorious for including malicious attachments and links in emails that appear to come from friends, reputable organizations, or other trusted sources, however, the content of the email is usually very limited if not absent and generic in its context.
 If there’s nothing in the email to specific you know the sender apart of the reply email address you should check with that person before opening a link or file.
 Also, check the domain that the email is coming from.
 Cybercriminals will create fake web pages that look real but the domain is not.

 - Backup.
-Make sure you are keeping a backup of all of your data and make sure this is stored off site and not on a local or network drive.
+Make sure you are keeping a backup of all of your data and make sure this is stored off-site and not on a local or network drive.

 We offer an online backup service but there are many that are available.
 You can also backup to a removable drive to take offsite.

 The biggest obstacle to security is generally your staff and yourself.
-Being aware of how malware is spreads and taking the appropriate action to avoid it is the biggest action any medical practice can take to avoid being held ransom.
+Being aware of how malware is spreading and taking the appropriate action to avoid it is the biggest action any medical practice can take to avoid being held ransom.